Rohithreddykolanu/Personal-Loan-Acceptance-Prediction-for-Marketing-Campaign-Optimization-Using-Supervised-Learning/README.md

 ## Approach

-1. **Data understanding.** Reviewed the shape, data types, and missing values, and confirmed a clean dataset with no imputation required.
+1. **Data understanding:** Reviewed the shape, data types, and missing values, and confirmed a clean dataset with no imputation required.
-2. **Exploratory data analysis.** Studied univariate distributions and bivariate relationships between each feature and loan acceptance, including a correlation analysis that revealed Age and Experience are almost perfectly correlated.
+2. **Exploratory data analysis:** Studied univariate distributions and bivariate relationships between each feature and loan acceptance, including a correlation analysis that revealed Age and Experience are almost perfectly correlated.
-3. **Data preparation.** Dropped the redundant Experience feature, handled skewed variables such as Income, CCAvg, and Mortgage, and encoded categorical fields for modelling.
+3. **Data preparation:** Dropped the redundant Experience feature, handled skewed variables such as Income, CCAvg, and Mortgage, and encoded categorical fields for modelling.
-4. **Modelling.** Trained Decision Tree classifiers and compared four strategies: a default unpruned tree, a pre pruned tree, and two post pruned trees optimized through cost complexity pruning.
+4. **Modelling:** Trained Decision Tree classifiers and compared four strategies: a default unpruned tree, a pre pruned tree, and two post pruned trees optimized through cost complexity pruning.
-5. **Evaluation.** Compared models on accuracy, precision, recall, and F1 score, with emphasis on recall and F1 because of the class imbalance.
+5. **Evaluation:** Compared models on accuracy, precision, recall, and F1 score, with emphasis on recall and F1 because of the class imbalance.
-6. **Recommendations.** Translated feature importance and segment behaviour into targeting and cross sell actions for the marketing team.
+6. **Recommendations:** Translated feature importance and segment behaviour into targeting and cross sell actions for the marketing team.

 ## Key Findings